How to Install Joomla

 Installing Joomla Manually

 First, we’ll cover the manual Joomla installation.
 To complete it, you’ll need to get your hands dirty and do a little extra work.
 Overall, there are 5 simple steps that you’ll need to follow:

-To begin, navigate to your hosting control panel and open the Databases › MySQL Databases section.
+To begin, navigate to your hosting control panel and open the Databases › Management section.
 Specify your database name, user, and password as shown in the example below:

 Make sure to write down the details somewhere, as you’ll need to use them later on.

 Next, grab the official Joomla installation package free of charge from their website.
 To get the latest version, press Download Joomla! and your request will be completed shortly.

 3. Upload the Joomla archive and extract it

 At this point, you’ll need to upload the compressed file to your domains’ root and extract it.

 Using a file manager